Northeast Missouri to connect through cycling trails

 However, Mehaffy said that the connective trails are a powerful, and often untapped, source of revenue for the communities that have them.

-An avid cyclist himself, Mehaffy became a believer in the economic growth that comes with connective trails as he frequently rides the Racoon River Valley Trail (RRVT) and the High Trestle Trail around West Des Moines, Ia.
+An avid cyclist himself, Mehaffy became a believer in the economic growth that comes with connective trails as he frequently rides the Racoon River Valley Trail and the High Trestle Trail around West Des Moines, Iowa.

 Areas that were once struggling are now seeing new life with wineries, distilleries and various eateries that visitors can stop at along the trail.